Component Architecture

 and/or update

-functions are called correctly.
+methods are called correctly.

 Assuming the user has foo: true